 Cannabis concentrates are becoming an increasingly popular way to use marijuana.
 They come in a wide variety of forms, including dabs, hash oil, cannabis oil, rosin, BHO, and shatter.

 If you’re thinking about making your own cannabis extract, make sure that you are steering clear of the more dangerous methods.
 There’s no reason to get yourself hurt or worse simply trying to concentrate cannabinoids, after all.
+If you’re interested in exploring safer options, you can learn more here about alternative methods for cannabis extraction.

 Did you find this article about cannabis extraction methods useful?
 If so, be sure to check out the rest of our blog for more informative and interesting articles!